Hallmark Announces Fourth Quarter and Fiscal 2022 Results

-/EIN News/ -- DALLAS, March 28, 2023 (GLOBE NEWSWIRE) -- Hallmark Financial Services, Inc. (“Hallmark”) (NASDAQ: HALL) today filed its Form 10-K and announced financial results for the fourth quarter and fiscal year ended December 31, 2022.
+DALLAS, March 28, 2023 (GLOBE NEWSWIRE) -- Hallmark Financial Services, Inc. ("Hallmark") HALL today filed its Form 10-K and announced financial results for the fourth quarter and fiscal year ended December 31, 2022.

 |Fourth Quarter